blockchainbird/DID_matrix/README.md

 ## Philosophy

-Why are we shedding a light on the quality and status of distinctive DID methods
+Why shed a light on the quality and status of distinctive DID methods?
-* an essential topic for personal freedom
+* it's an essential topic for personal freedom
 * real developments are not transparent
-* it is a complex and extensive field
+* it's a complex and extensive field

 How could the tool be used and what are the expected results?
 * Filter and select DID methods for your organisational or personal use